InsightEdge/insightedge-geo-demo/README.md

 ```

 - step 1: initialize a stream of Kafka `orders` topic
-- step 2: parse Kafka message that is in Json format (in real app you may want to use formats like Avro)
+- step 2: parse Kafka message that is in Json format (in a real app you may want to use formats like Avro)
 - step 3: for every order we find other nonprocessed orders within 0.3 km using InsightEdge's `zipWithGridSql()` function
 - step 4: given near orders, we calculate the price with a simple linear function
 - step 5: finally we save the order details including price and near order ids into the data grid with `saveToGrid()` function

 ## Running demo on a local machine

-1. run mvn clean install from root directory
+1. run `mvn clean install` from root directory

-2. Launch InsightEdge `./sbin/insightedge mode demo`
+2. Launch InsightEdge `./bin/insightedge demo`

 3. Launch Kafka.
 Set `KAFKA_HOME` env var with `export KAFKA_HOME=<path/to/kafka>` and then run `./scripts/start-local.sh`

-4. Launch Feeder `java -cp feeder/target/feeder-??????-jar-with-dependencies.jar  org.insightedge.geodemo.feeder.Feeder
+4. Launch Feeder `java -cp feeder/target/feeder-??????-jar-with-dependencies.jar  org.insightedge.geodemo.feeder.Feeder`

-5. Submit InsightEdge processing from InsightEdge directory `./bin/insightedge-submit --class org.insightedge.geodemo.processing.DymanicPriceProcessor --master spark://127.0.0.1:7077 /path/to/insightedgeProcessing.jar spark://127.0.0.1:7077`.
-Alternatively you can run from IDE with Embedded Spark, see `org.insightedge.geodemo.processing.DymanicPriceProcessor`.
+5. Submit InsightEdge processing from InsightEdge directory `./insightedge/bin/insightedge-submit --class org.insightedge.geodemo.processing.DynamicPriceProcessor --master spark://127.0.0.1:7077 /path/to/insightedgeProcessing.jar spark://127.0.0.1:7077`.
+Alternatively you can run from IDE with Embedded Spark, see `org.insightedge.geodemo.processing.DynamicPriceProcessor`.

 6. Launch web app with `./scripts/start-web.sh`